 In many cases, an alternative to jail time for a criminal offender is probation for a certain period of time.
 When placed on probation, you have certain rules that you have to follow.
 If you fail to follow these rules, you can face violation of probation.
 This is an offense that could result in jail time or other serious punishments.
 So, you should not violate your probation.
-In the next few weeks, I’ll be going into more detail about the violation of probation charge.
 On this page, I’ll give an introduction to the violation of probation so that you understand what it is and the consequences of it.

 Violation of Probation

 As I mentioned in the introduction, you can face violation of probation if you do anything against your probation.
 There are two main types of violation of probation – technical and substantive.
 A technical violation of probation means that you failed to meet certain conditions outlined by a judge when you went on probation.
 Some common examples of a technical violation include: